 An intense tasting moment with Jonathan Maltus

-Laforge - very tasty with delicious fruit, fine aromas of black fruit, silky texture, well-structured and complex, fine fruity finish.
+Laforge - delicious with delicious fruit, fine aromas of black fruit, silky texture, well-structured and complex, fine fruity finish.
 91p.

-Le Carre - situated close to Canon.
-Powerful, tight yet fruity, silky fruit and tannin, fine complexity, depth and length.
+Le Carre - is situated close to Canon.
+Powerful, tight yet fruity, silky fruit and tannin, fine complexity, depth, and length.
 Impressive.
 91-92p.

 Le Pontet - tighter and more concentrated than Le Carre, rich, perfect maturity of fruit and tannin, great length.
 92p.